Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Park Ridge has 11 operational public transport stops, all serving buses.
-These stops are covered by 8 different routes, offering a combined total of 973 weekly passenger trips.
-The area's transport accessibility is considered limited, with residents typically living 1163 meters away from the nearest stop.
-Most residents commute outwards due to its residential nature.
-Cars remain the primary mode of transportation, used by 93% of residents.
+Park Ridge has 11 active public transport stops, all of which are bus stops.
+These stops are served by 8 different routes that together facilitate 973 weekly passenger trips.
+The area's transport accessibility is limited, with residents on average living 1163 meters from the nearest stop.
+As a predominantly residential zone, most residents commute outwards, primarily using cars (93%).
 On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, only 8.2% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport